restatedev/documentation/docs/references/errors.md

 ## META0005

-Cannot propagate endpoint/service metadata to Restate components.
+Cannot propagate deployment/service metadata to Restate components.
 If you see this error when starting Restate, this might indicate a corrupted Meta storage.

-We recommend wiping the Meta storage and recreate it by registering endpoints in the same order they were registered before.
+We recommend wiping the Meta storage and recreating it by registering deployments in the same order they were registered before.

 ## META0006

-Cannot register the newly discovered service revision in the provided service endpoint, because it conflicts with an already existing service revision.
+Cannot register the newly discovered service revision in the provided deployment, because it conflicts with an already existing service revision.

 When implementing a new service revision, make sure that:

-* The service instance type and the key definition, if any, is exactly the same as of the previous revisions.
+* The service instance type and the key definition, if any, are exactly the same as of the previous revisions.
 * The Protobuf contract and message definitions are backward compatible.
+  * The new revision must implement all the methods of the previous revisions.

 See the [versioning documentation](https://docs.restate.dev/services/upgrades-removal) for more information.